AhmedSaadi0/my-hyprland-config/README.md

 **Note:** This configuration is a work in progress, and I will continue to add more features as time permits.

+### Note

+It is recommended to use this setup with KDE applications for the best experience.
+If you choose to use other applications, that is fine, but you will need to theme them manually if they do not have a theme similar to the rest of the applications.

 ### Required dependencies:

 - [Hyprland](https://wiki.hyprland.org/Getting-Started/Installation/)